MattHondrakis/DataAnalysis/NYC House Prices/NYCHousePrices.md

         -   <a href="#analysis" id="toc-analysis">Analysis</a>
     -   <a href="#no-taxes" id="toc-no-taxes">No Taxes!</a>
 -   <a href="#borough" id="toc-borough">Borough?</a>
-    -   <a href="#dont-miss-the-forrest-for-the-trees"
+    -   <a href="#dont-miss-the-forest-for-the-trees"
-        id="toc-dont-miss-the-forrest-for-the-trees">Don’t miss the forrest for
+        id="toc-dont-miss-the-forest-for-the-trees">Don’t miss the forest for
         the trees</a>
 -   <a href="#just-let-gam-figure-it-out"
     id="toc-just-let-gam-figure-it-out">Just let Gam figure it out</a>